 For a few years now, we’ve been anticipating R22 being phased out.
 Now here we are in 2020 and that time has come.
 Along with the absence of R22, certain components and parts are nearly impossible to get.
 Other parts that we can still get have increased substantially in price.
 This fact alone would make AC repair a whole lot less likely on a system that is using R22 still.

 Many HVAC contractors are bracing up for a busy year of installation instead of repair.
 You can barely turn on the radio or open a newspaper without hearing or seeing an ad for somebody trying to sell you a new air conditioner because your old R22 system cannot be repaired.
 It’s almost comical.

 All AC systems can be repaired

 The fact is that all air conditioners can still be repaired.
 We can still get the necessary parts to fix almost any air conditioner of any kind.
 Even those components such as compressors reversing valves and thermostatic expansion valves that are specifically designed for R22 systems can be replaced with an adaptive substitution.
-The problem is, when a system looses its refrigerant.
+The problem is, when a system loses its refrigerant.
 R22 substitution options are very limited in their ability.
-Additionally It could cost you nearly half the price of a new system for repairs involving refrigerant leaks.
+Additionally, It could cost you nearly half the price of a new system for repairs involving refrigerant leaks.